-or failure gauge test.
-The gauge should be offered square to See Annex G for wear gauge instructions.
-The gauge should be offered square to the axis of the thread to be checked, this will prevent the gauge from accepts the n connection. wear gauge test.
-ME thread to be checked he gauge for more than one he gauge screws on for more turn.
+Requirement Method of inspection Reason for failure All connections pass the ACME wear gauge test.
+See Annex G for wear gauge instructions.
+Check with ACME thread wear gauges.
+The gauge should be offered square to the axis of the thread to be checked, this will prevent the gauge from attempting to cross thread.
+Note: The gauges have a line marked at the start of the thread to help determine the number of turns.
+No seal in connection.
+Failure of wear gauge test.
+If the ACME thread to be checked accepts the gauge for more than one turn, ie the gauge screws on for more than one turn.